-Landscape history of the Oer-IJ tidal system, Noord-Holland (The Netherlands)

-Peter Vos1, Jan de Koning2 & Rob van Eerden3

-1) Deltares, Department of Applied Geology and Geophysics, P.O.
-Box 85467, 3508 AL Utrecht, the Netherlands

-2) Hollandia Archeologen, Tuinstraat 27A, 1544 RS, Zaandijk, the Netherlands

-3) Provincie Noord-Holland, Afdeling Archeologie, Houtplein 33, 2012 DE Haarlem, the Netherlands

-Appendix B: Key sites for landscape reconstruction in Oer-IJ region
+Appendix B Key sites for landscape reconstruction in the Oer-IJ region

 Since the 1980s geological and palaeoenvironmental observations have been made in archaeological excavations in the Oer-IJ region.
-Nine of these 'key sites' in the landscape reconstruction are presented in this appendix.
+Nine of these key sites in the landscape reconstruction are presented in this appendix.
 For the location of the sites, see App.
 Fig B.

+[Fig. App.
+Fig. B near here]